HexadigmSystems/FunctionTraits/README.md

 template <TRAITS_FUNCTION_C F>
 inline constexpr bool IsEmptyArgList_v;
 ```
 "bool" variable set to "true" if the function represented by "F" has an empty arg list (it has no args whatsoever including variadic args), or "false" otherwise.
-If true then note that "ArgCount_v" is guaranteed to return zero (0), and "IsVariadic_v" is guaranteed to return false.<br /><br /><ins>IMPORTANT</ins>:<br />Note that you should rely on this helper to determine if a function's argument list is completely empty opposed to checking the "ArgCount_v" helper for zero (0), since the latter returns zero only if "F" has no non-variadic args.
-If it has variadic args but no others, i.e., its argument list is "(...)", then the argument list isn't empty even though "ArgCount_v" returns zero (since it still has variadic args).
+If true then note that [ArgCount_v](#argcount_v) is guaranteed to return zero (0), and "IsVariadic_v" is guaranteed to return false.<br /><br /><ins>IMPORTANT</ins>:<br />Note that you should rely on this helper to determine if a function's argument list is completely empty opposed to checking the [ArgCount_v](#argcount_v) helper for zero (0), since the latter returns zero only if "F" has no non-variadic args.
+If it has variadic args but no others, i.e., its argument list is "(...)", then the argument list isn't empty even though [ArgCount_v](#argcount_v) returns zero (since it still has variadic args).
 Caution advised.</details>

 <a name="IsFreeFunction_v"></a><details><summary>IsFreeFunction_v</summary>
 ```C++